Non-classical properties of the e.m. near field of an atom in spontaneous light emission: Introduction

 \section{Introduction}

 The question of causality in the spontaneous emission of light by an excited atomic electron has a long history.
 In his pioneering work, Fermi concluded \cite{FermiCausal} that, within the framework of the Wigner-Weisskopf approximation (exponential decay), the emitted electric field vanishes outside the light cone centred at the position of the emitting atom and the time at which the emission starts (hereafter simply referred to as `the light cone').
 This result has been amended by Hegerfeldt, who noticed \cite{HegerfeldtFermi} that the absence of negative frequencies from the emitted field prevents causal propagation.
 Increased interest in the total absorption of a light wave by an atom \cite{LeuchsFourPi,LeuchsFresnel,LeuchsMoving,Stout} shines the spotlight on this old problem, since perfect absorption is the time-reversed process of spontaneous emission in a vacuum.
-Hence, understanding spontaneous emission as well as possible is of strong interest to the quest for total absorption.
-As we will see, spontaneous emission also provides a simple illustration of the unique character of light-matter interaction in the near-field regime \cite{KellerBook}, a topic that has recently attracted considerable interest.

 Recently, spontaneous light emission in the mid- and far-field regions of emission was revisited \cite{CausalMidFar}, confirming Hegerfeldt's objection to Fermi's causal result.
 We also confirmed Shirokov's intuition \cite{Vlad} that, since the electronic wave functions are of finite extent, the light cone is blurred on a length scale of the order of the Bohr radius, even if one overlooks Hegerfeldt's objections.
-To avoid confusion between features that are only apparently noncausal, and features that are indeed noncausal, it is preferable to isolate the Green's function of the problem and study its properties, independently from the specific details of the atomic light source.
+To avoid confusion between features that are only apparently non-causal, and features that are indeed non-causal, it is preferable to isolate the Green's function of the problem and study its properties, independently from the specific details of the atomic light source.
 In so doing, we will establish a clear parallel between the quantum and classical treatments of light emission and highlight the crucial role of the longitudinal component of the emitted electric field for causality, which sheds a new light on standard photodetection theory \cite{Titulaer,GlauberHouches}.
-Description of light detection and the theory of optical coherence \cite{GlauberKoh} have motivated and justified the use of the so-called Glauber first order correlation function, which can alternatively be interpreted as a single photon wave function \cite{Foxmulder}, and/or as a single photon electric field \cite{HarocheRaimond}.